telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-memory-leaks.md

 ### Application Becomes Unresponsive or Hangs

 Try disabling extensions as [suggested above](#browser-extensions).
-If that does not help see the [Browser Memory Usage Increases over Time](#browser-memory-usage-increases-over-time) section above.
+If that does not help, see the [Browser Memory Usage Increases over Time](#browser-memory-usage-increases-over-time) section above.

 ## See Also